smithcommajoseph/rendr-cli/README.md

-    -u, --url <url>                  Set a url (only evaluated when generating a model) -i, --idAttribute <idAttribute>  Set an idAttribute (only evaluated when generating a model) -a, --apiHost <apiHost>          Set an apiHost (only evaluated when generating a model) n, new <name>                    Creates a new Rendr project with <name>
+    -u, --url <url>                  Set a url (only evaluated when generating a model) -i, --idAttribute <idAttribute>  Set an idAttribute (only evaluated when generating a model) -a, --apiHost <apiHost>          Set an apiHost (only evaluated when generating a model) --noTemplates                    Do not generate templates (only evaluated when generating a view n, new <name>                    Creates a new Rendr project with <name>
     g, generate <g> <name>           Generate a <model, view> with <name>